kuanalex/bnpp/BNPP-CPD-503-522.md

 skopeo copy docker://icr.io/cpopen/cpd/olm-utils-v3@sha256:5a5b9b563756b3a41b22b2c9b6e940d3ceed6e12100e351809eb7f09ed058905 docker://lppza417.gso.aexp.com:5000/cpopen/cpd/olm-utils-v3@sha256:5a5b9b563756b3a41b22b2c9b6e940d3ceed6e12100e351809eb7f09ed058905 --all --remove-signatures --authfile=/root/merged_pullsecret.json
 ```

 3. For insufficient CPU, insufficient memory, untolerated taint issues, ensure there are enough resources available on the cluster.
-Perform a pre-upgrade health check to ensure the cluster is in a healthy state
-prior to the upgrade
+Perform a pre-upgrade health check to ensure the cluster is in a healthy state prior to the upgrade

 4. If the Db2 license is not upgraded to the compatible version you may run into issues during Db2 instance upgrade.
 Follow the steps to "[Upgrade the license before you deploy Db2](https://www.ibm.com/docs/en/software-hub/5.2.x?topic=setup-upgrading-license-before-you-deploy-db2)"

 5. During the Db2 instance upgrade, the Db2ckupgrade.sh utility runs a job that must be scheduled to the same node as the Db2 engine pod.
-To resolve this issue, restrict the job to run on the same node as the
+To resolve this issue, restrict the job to run on the same node as the engine pod.
-engine pod.
 Use a cordon, to ensure that this job is scheduled to the node hosting Db2.
-In previous upgrades, we've cordoned nodes lpqzo504, lpqzo505, and lpqzo506, such that the job would be scheduled to lpqzo507

-6. During the Db2 instance upgrade you may observe issues related to tempspace1, "Table space access is not allowed."
-This problem is related to the usage of local storage and results in missing files and missing
-folder structures within the Db2 pod.
+6. During the Db2 instance upgrade you may observe issues related to Tempspace1, "Table space access is not allowed."
+This problem is related to the usage of local storage and results in missing files and missing folder structures within the Db2 pod.
 To address this, you will need to create a specific directory structure inside the Db2u pod and copy the container tag to this location.

 7. During Data Gate instance upgrade a dg-1750101262664465-backup-head-job pod runs, but it should be scheduled to any node where Db2 is not running.
-For this cordon the node hosting Db2, and after the backup-head-job pod is completed, uncordon the same node
+For this, cordon the node hosting Db2, and after the backup-head-job pod is completed, uncordon the same node

 8. After Data Gate instances have been upgraded, it is possible that the configuration settings of the Db2 target database are not correctly migrated during the upgrade.
-Missing Db2 configuration settings can
-cause a variety of issues, as experienced most recently during the E3-IPC1 upgrade, in which the DB2COMM=TCPIP,SSL was missing.
-To resolve this, we had to add the missing Db2 setting by using 'db2set
+Missing Db2 configuration settings can cause a variety of issues, in which the DB2COMM=TCPIP,SSL was missing.
+To resolve this, we had to add the missing Db2 setting by using 'db2set DB2COMM=TCPIP,SSL'.
-DB2COMM=TCPIP,SSL'.
 These configurations should persist through a Db2u pod recycle.
 Keep track of your Db2 configuration settings prior to upgrading to ensure you have a list of settings which you can restore.
 You can also [change configuration settings](https://www.ibm.com/docs/en/software-hub/5.2.x?topic=configuration-changing-db2-settings) after you deploy your instance

 This marks the end of the installation of IBM Software Hub, Db2oltp, Datagate, and Db2 Data Management Console